aws-neuron/aws-neuron-sdk/general/nki/api/index.rst

   (instruction set architecture) designed to provide fine control over the hardware.
 These APIs expose all the programmable input parameters of the corresponding hardware instructions and also enforce the same tile-size and layout requirements as specified in NeuronDevice ISA.
+* **nki.compiler** consists of features that control the compilation process of a NKI kernel.

 * Other documents: